ColemanMitch/Spowerfy-Redux/README.md

 * CSS

 # Running locally
-First, start backend service.
-From the `backend` folder, run:
+See the README in the backend folder to get spotify api credentials.
+Then from the `backend` folder, run:
 `npm start`

 Then start the frontend by running these from the root: